Steven Seagal’s pro-Putin gushing couldn’t be easier to ignore – so why don’t we?

 That Seagal would harbour such sentiments shouldn’t come as a shock: he has previously described Putin as “one of the greatest world leaders, if not the greatest world leader, alive today”.
 In 2014, he characterised Russia’s annexation of Crimea as “very reasonable”.
 It is, perhaps, no wonder that people – including popular US podcaster Joe Rogan – were duped earlier this year into sharing a fake CNN report about the actor which falsely claimed Seagal had joined up with Russian special forces stationed near Kyiv.
 With most celebrities, such a story would be as transparently fabricated as they come.
 With Seagal, clearly, anything seems plausible.

 What is it about Seagal that makes him such a cheap tabloid curio?
 On some level, the appeal is skin-deep.
 He is a strange-looking man, by Hollywood standards: with his tinted glasses, imposing frame and shoebrush-thick goatee, his is an aesthetic that catches the eye and doesn’t let go.
-His career has been peppered with tales of behind-the-scenes dysfunction, whether it’s his dismal stint hosting Saturday Night Live or alleged confrontations with co-stars and stunt co-ordinators.
+His career has been peppered with tales of behind-the-scenes dysfunction, whether it’s his dismal stint hosting Saturday Night Live or alleged confrontations with co-stars and stunt coordinators.
 But Seagal’s love affair with Russia holds only a bleak rubbernecking magnetism.

 In a time when celebrities are tripping over themselves to be clear how fervently they oppose Russia’s actions in Ukraine, Seagal is an abject outlier.
 Even Gerard Depardieu, a Russian citizen who had previously praised the Putin regime, has condemned the war, prompting a response from the Kremlin.
 But then again, Seagal is an outlier from Hollywood in pretty much every sense of the word – an outcast, whose sole cultural relevance comes in the form of a handful of gaudy thrillers from 30-odd years ago.
 His words hold no sway with anyone, really, however objectionable they may be.
 If a henchman is felled by an aikido throw in a forest, and no one is around to hear it, does he make a sound?

-Now, before anyone mentions it, there’s obviously some degree of irony in devoting an 800-word column to a man I’m arguing should be given the global silent treatment.
+Now, before anyone mentions it, there’s obviously some degree of irony in devoting a 750-word column to a man I’m arguing should be given the global silent treatment.
 But this is the problem with Seagal.
 Once he’s in your peripheral vision, it’s hard not to look.
 When the dust settles, however, and Putin is judged in the cold light of history, Seagal will be little more than a strange, sorry footnote.

 Register for free to continue reading